 Mary Alice grew up in the kitchen.
 Learning how to cook and bake was just part of living on her family’s Hancock County farm.
 After finishing 10 years of 4-H and starting a career as a home economics teacher, she began participating at the Indiana State Fair in 1955.

 Since then, she has won thousands of ribbons for her pies, cakes, breads and cookies, and has been featured on The View and in a cookbook published by Midwest Living.
-Now retired, she spends her time passing on winning tips and tricks to family and community members hoping to follow in her footsteps.
+Mary Alice passed away September 09, 2019.

 2013 marks Mary Schwartz’s 50th consecutive year of exhibiting at the Indiana State Fair.
 Active in 4-H as a girl, Mary started embroidering as a compromise with her mother: she could continue to show sheep if she participated in an activity her mother believed to be more feminine, such as embroidery.
 While Mary works in several different styles of needlepoint, her favorite medium is crewel embroidery, a technique that uses wool thread to create depths of color and shading.
 “I like the feel of the wool,” Mary said.
 “I was a sheep producer at one time – my family was – and so therefore I’m going to continue to support the sheep people.”